HinodeXRT/xrtpy/README.md

 xrtpy is a Python package being developed for the analysis of observations made by the X-Ray Telescope (XRT) on  the *Hinode* spacecraft.

+## Acknowledgements

+The development of xrtpy is supported by NASA contract NNM07AB07C to the Smithsonian Astrophysical Observatory.